GDur/cmd.fm-hotkey-client/README.md

 - all commands will NOT activate the client window (NO focus steal)

 - start.ahk
-	- runs client - if it does not run
+	- runs client - in case it's not running
 	- AppKey + Up -> volume up
 	- AppKey + Down -> volume down
 	- AppKey + Right -> next song